 Changes arise, however, and flexibility is crucial.
 The ability to change will make or break the trip.

-It may be because a lack of communication or a lack of preparation.
+It may be because of a lack of communication or a lack of preparation.
 It may also be simply because of a change of plans that is out of your control.

 In the New Testament, Paul set the bar high in mission work, though he often had to abandon plans of his own.
 A great example is Acts 16:6-10, when Paul set out for Bithynia: He and Silas had a strategy for this great city, but the Holy Spirit would not let them go.
 Instead, the Lord revealed Himself through a vision calling Paul and his team to Macedonia.
 Verse 10 tells us Paul “got ready at once to leave,” showing no hesitation when the Lord communicated a new direction.

 A change in plans is not where a trip turns into disappointment.
 This is where you learn commitment over drawbacks.
 This is where you learn that doing ministry with people is more effective than ministry to people.
-This is where you can reevaluate the reasons and value of going on a short-term mission trip in the first place.
+This is where you can reevaluate the reasons for and value of going on a short-term mission trip in the first place.

 Once, overseas, a team came to serve with my family in an area where three tribal groups had united to form a 43-family community.
 At first, the team was denied access and had to withdraw.
 Within a short time, however, a fire broke out among these houses and the team was welcomed in for help with food and other necessities.
 The people immediately came together and decided they wanted to be Christians too.
 The team wisely promised to return and teach the people about what it means to be a Christian.
 After six weeks of ministry, the team was able to baptize 99 people who had made a true decision to follow our Lord.
 The team demonstrated flexibility and the need for change by being able to provide other needs and even come back at a later time.